You are here

 Current Co-op Students:

-Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits and must have passed all of the A-level CSC and MAT courses required in the program (CSCA08H3, CSCA67H3/MATA67H3, MATA22H3, MATA31H3 and MATA37H3).
-Students are admitted on the basis of academic performance in program courses; for more information about the admission requirements, please visit the following CMS webpage.
+Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits.
+Students must have completed the required A-level CSC and MAT courses, and achieved the required grades, described in the Enrolment Requirements for the Major in Mathematics.
 In addition, they must also have achieved a CGPA of at least 2.5 across all attempted courses.

 Prospective Co-op Students: